§ Terminology Governance Guide

 § why put back terms

-Once you’ve succesfully identified a concept for all stakeholders, it makes no sense to maintain repetitions of lengthy criteria descriptions in a text.
-Maitenance of the criteria is also easier with a single point of defnition.
+Once you’ve identified a concept for all stakeholders, repeating lengthy criteria descriptions in a text makes no sense.
+Maintenance of the criteria is also easier with a single point of definition.

 § how to put back terms